-4. Practice Empathy
+4. Practice empathy

-So far, what we’ve learned about critical thinking all points to the notion that being a critical thinker is a removal of reactivity and subjectivity from the thinking process.

-It all sounds a tad cold and detached, doesn’t it?
+A lot of what critical thinking points to is the notion that being a critical thinker means removing reactivity and subjectivity from the thinking process.
+That all sounds a tad cold and detached, doesn’t it?

-But it doesn’t have to be!
-Critical thinking involves an inherent element of empathy that can help us connect with others on more intimate and profound levels.
+But here’s the thing: critical thinking involves an inherent element of empathy.
+And that can help you connect with others on more intimate and profound levels.

-5. Train Your Brain
+5. Train your brain

 If you’d really like to improve your critical thinking skills, there are plenty of games and apps you can download that help improve your cognitive abilities.

-Try any of the following for just 15 minutes a day to enjoy a quick and efficient brain power boost:
+Try any of the following for just 15 minutes a day to enjoy a quick and efficient brainpower boost:

-- Brain Cafe
+- Brain Café